w3c/wot-usecases/USE-CASES/oauth.md

 * Investigate whether DTLS can be used.
   Certainly the connection needs to be encrypted; this is required in the OAuth 2.0 specification.
 * Investigate whether protocols other than HTTP can be used, e.g. CoAP.
+  - found an intresting IETF draft RFC about CoAP  support(encripted using various mechanisms like DTLS or CBOR Object Signing and Encryption): [draft-ietf-ace-oauth](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz-35)

 ### Expected Data: